Codarama/redlock4j/README.md

 ## Thread Safety

 - Each thread maintains its own lock state using `ThreadLocal`
-- Multiple threads can safely use the same `RedlockLock` instance
+- Multiple threads can safely use the same `Redlock` instance
 - Lock state is automatically cleaned up when locks are released

 ## Error Handling